-As part of the Group's ongoing ORSA process, the Group models the internal view of its risk profile and the capital requirement within its internal economic capital model, BLAST.
-The BLAST model reflects the Group's aggregate risk profile and models all of Lancashire's major risk categories.
-It combines the LICL, LUK and KCM risk profiles, and the outputs from the Internal Models in place for the two CUL syndicates, independently to understand the contribution of each risk category to the overall capital and solvency profile of the Group.
+As part of the Group's ongoing ORSA process, the Group excluding Cathedral, models the internal view of its risk profile within its internal economic capital model, BLAST.
+The BLAST model reflects the aggregate risk profile and models all of Lancashire's major risk categories.
+It combines the LICL, LUK and KCM risk profiles.